bday-boy/weeble/README.md

 ## TO-DO

+### High-priority

+- Add give up button
+- Add more filters/customizability
+- Make user unable to guess exact ranges of numbers

+### Low-priority

 - Optimize search suggestions (not needed for now)
-- Use string similarity to find anime the user meant to type
-- Filters in search bar
 - Arrow keys to select dropdown items
-- List titles in order of shortest to longest
+- List titles in a logical way (prioritize English)
 - Fix on mobile
-- Add spacing around guess status nodes
-- Add give up button
 - Maybe just give user info about the anime at the beginning?

 ## Bugs

-- User can guess the same anime several times even with filter turned on

 ## Uncertainties